+We update all materials every two years to maintain the most current and evidence-based content in the industry.
+This ensures that all Cancer Exercise Specialists® maintain a high level of proficiency within the ever-changing field of cancer treatments and procedures.
 To maintain your Specialist designation, you will be required to re-qualify every two years.
-This ensures that all Cancer Exercise Specialists® maintain a high level of proficiency within the ever-changing field of cancer treatments and procedures.

-Get an in-depth look at the most common surgical procedures for 26 of the most common cancer types, as well as pediatrics.
-Experience a video-based session, as well as a comprehensive manual, on the subject matter.
+Get an in-depth look at the most common surgical procedures for 26 of the most common cancer types, as well as childhood cancer.
+Experience video-based sessions, quizzes, and a comprehensive manual on the subject matter.
 Gain a deeper insight into acute and chronic side-effects and contraindications of surgical procedures, cancer staging, genetics, and the human biome/immune system.
-Experience a video-introduction and welcome from Dr. Jay Harness and a video by Dr. La Gary Carter on “Exercise as Medicine” as well as a comprehensive manual and practice test on the subject matter.
+Experience a video-introduction and welcome from Dr. Jay Harness and a video by Dr. La Gary Carter on “Exercise as Medicine.”

 - Cancer Staging

 - What to Say to a Friend or Loved One

 - Being a Caregiver

 - The Immune System and human biome

 - Important Things to Consider – Exercise Programming

 Learn about risk factors for breast cancer, recommended surgeries, treatment, and reconstruction as well as side-effects/complications, and lymphedema prevention and management.
 Experience video-based sessions, quizzes, and a comprehensive manual on the subject matter.
 Experience video-based sessions by Denise Stewart, OT, on scar tissue awareness, Upper and lower extremity lymph drainage exercise programming by Andrea Leonard, Mindful Breathing by Ed Harrold, and Cancer and Comorbidities by Dr. Dan Mikeska.

 - Cancer Treatment